Galileo88/JNSQ/README.md

 * Waypoint Manager

 ## Not provided
-* Kerbal Konstructs things
-* Loading screen screenshots
-* Extra anomalies
+* Extra anomalies...
+Yet.

 ## Requirements
 * Kopernicus (latest version or latest backport release for older KSP versions)
 * ModuleManager 4 or newer
+* Minimum Hardware: 3 GHz quad-core CPU, 16GB of system RAM and 2GB of video memory

 ## Recommended Mods
 ### Parts
-* [Eve Optimized Engines](https://github.com/OhioBob/Eve-Optimized-Engines/releases) what it says on the tin.
+* [Eve Optimized Engines](https://github.com/OhioBob/Eve-Optimized-Engines/releases).
+An engine pack tailored for Eve ascent vehicles.
-* [JX2 Antenna](https://spacedock.info/mod/1107/JX2Antenna) late-game antennae made to reduce the need to spam RA-15 and RA-100 and preclude the need to install Custom Barn Kit.
+* [JX2 Antenna](https://spacedock.info/mod/1107/JX2Antenna), late-game antennae made to reduce the need to spam RA-15 and RA-100 and preclude the need to install Custom Barn Kit.

 ### Utilities
 * [CommNet Antennas Info](https://spacedock.info/mod/2039/CommNet%20Antennas%20Info) expands the panel info for antennae in the VAB.
 * [Antenna Helper](https://spacedock.info/mod/1730/Antenna%20Helper) adequately and easily shows the power and ranges of combined antenna in VAB, flight and the Tracking Station.
 * [Kronometer](https://github.com/StollD/Kronometer/releases) enables in-game time to adjust to custom Kerbin day lengths.
 * [Kerbal Alarm Clock](https://spacedock.info/mod/699/Kerbal%20Alarm%20Clock) now works with Kronometer; lets you easily mark the times for maneuvers and encounters in many flights.
-* [Sigma Replacements](https://github.com/Sigma88/Sigma-Replacements/releases) a suite of tiny Sigma mods for changing things such as the main menu scene, kerbal suits, and the skybox.
+* [Sigma Replacements](https://github.com/Sigma88/Sigma-Replacements/releases): A suite of tiny Sigma mods for changing things such as the main menu scene, kerbal suits, and the skybox.

 ## Licensing
 * JNSQ is licensed by Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0).